SouleDesigns/360-Image-Slider/README.markdown

+This is SouleDesigns update to the original 360 Image Slider.
+Editing to enable more easily displaying 3D application turntables on the web by converting it to a plugin, removing the hard-coded id tags, etc.   Also, added common configuration options.
+See plugin for option descriptions and index.html for example usage.

+Original README below...

 # 360 Image Slider

 The 360 Image Slider was a experimental project, which I worked on when I was writing a javascript tutorial for .net Magazine (issue #224).